vitorbeltrao/vitorbeltrao/README.md

 #### Skills

-**I have a strong background in:** Statistics, Python, SQL, DataViz, Machine Learning and Deep Learning.
+**I have a strong background in:** Statistics, Python, SQL, DataViz, Machine Learning, Deep Learning and MLOps.
 ***
 #### Published Projects: